 Prepare, develop, review and negotiate industry and sponsored research clinical trial budgets for consistency with UC/UCPC policies and operating procedures.

 Effectively negotiate budgets to obtain funding sufficient to successfully execute research as applicable.

 Minimum Qualifications: Bachelor's degree in related discipline or equivalent education/experience.

 2-5 years of directly relevant experience, preferably in an academic or clinical setting.
-For nursing-focused role, three years nursing experience, and two years of experience in the area of clinical specialization.

 Degrees, Licensure, and/or Certification: Appropriate certification preferred.
 For nursing-focused role, current/valid RN license to practice in the State of Ohio and CR certification preferred.